edelooff/sqlalchemy-json/README.rst

 0.3.0
 -----

-* Switch to sqlalchemy.types.JSON and remove SQLAlchemy-utils
+* Switches JSON base type to ``sqlalchemy.types.JSON`` from deprecated JSON type provided by SQLAlchemy-utils.

 0.2.2
 -----